na-na-hi/renget/archive/y9uqi.md

 Allen looked up to see the first set of doors to the building opening.
 The entourage was here.
 He quickly nudged his companion with an elbow to silence him.
 A pair of sister Missionaries led a group of bulky figures into the foyer.
 Sister Abrams looked forward, her expression stiff as she opened the glass door.
 Her companion, sister Williams, seemed more shaken, her face flushed and her fingers nervously gripping the shoulder strap of a side bag.
 Behind them, a large, scaly woman hunched through the doorway.

-It was his first time seeing a Daxy up close, let alone the five who had come.
+It was his first time seeing a Daxy up close, let alone the two who had come.
 They were in simple, formal uniform, composed mostly of blacks and blues, instead of clad in the armored power suits he had seen on television.
 To say that they were larger than life was an understatement; they were huge in every way.
 He averted his eyes from scanning their full curves.
 Women didn’t like being treated as objects of lust, after all.

 “Finally, we get to see what we came for!”
 A gravelly voice burst from the foremost Daxy.
 She ignored the sisters and stepped forward toward the Elders.
 Sister Abrams set her jaw, righteous indignation burning from her 5’4” frame.
 If faith and fury were all it took to win a fight, then the brazen lizard would have been a stain on the concrete outside.